 You’re creating thin content

 At Magnes Marketing, we are a stern believer in “Content is King”.
 By this, we mean that you cannot rank for any keywords or key phrases if you don’t create meaningful and valuable content.
-Websites publishing content for the sake of achieving high rankings on search engines doesn’t work anymore.
+Websites publishing content for the sake of achieving high rankings on search engines don’t work anymore.
 Google dislikes think content or low-quality content.

 So, what is thin content?